Tickets for Musée d'Orsay & Musée de l'Orangerie: Dedicated Entrance

-- Two of Paris's finest museums, sitting across from one another on the Seine.
-Seeing these two museums is as close to a perfect day in the French capital as you can hope to have!
+- See two of Paris's finest museums, sitting across from one another on the Seine.
+It's as close to a perfect day in the French capital as you can hope to have!

 Shimmering light, sun-dappled water, and of course: water lilies.
 This combo ticket is your key to unlock two of Paris's finest museums.
 The Musée d'Orsay's collection has works by Gauguin, Monet, Manet, Degas, Renoir, Cézanne, and Van Gogh, among others.
 The Musée de l'Orangerie is most famous for its massive Water Lilies, but also includes Cézanne, Matisse, Picasso, Rousseau, and more.